m5vnv4sjvtc/automated-robustness-supplementary/README.md

 smaller than the value being added.
 Node removal occurs by marking the node to be removed.
 After this, threads cooperatively remove such marked threads.

+In this example, note that we use a bit from the pointer to denote whether a pointer is marked or not.
+In terms of the source code, this shows up as the function `atomic_compare_exchange_strong_mark_explicit` which takes an expected mark value and the mark to update.
+In the SMT encoding, this can just be encoded as another field in the node pointer, as we can atomically update both fields.

 The code we consider is below -

 ```c